 - 1 head of garlic, minced

-- 1 to 2 tablespoons red pepper flakes or 1/4 lb fresh chilies minced (to taste)
+- 1-2 tablespoons red pepper flakes or ¼ lb fresh chilies minced (to taste)

 - Combine all ingredients in a very large bowl.
-Massage salt into vegetables and allow to sit for 5 to 10 minutes to give the salt an opportunity to draw out the juices.
-Pound with a wooden spoon or a clean mallet until the juices are released.
+Massage salt into vegetables and let sit 5-10 minutes to give the salt an opportunity to draw out the juices.